 Years later, at the annual convention for the United Daughters of the Confederacy’s Mississippi Convention, Scudder’s daughter explained her father’s design.

 “My father loved the memory of the valor and courage of those brave men who wore the gray….
-He told me that it was a simple matter for him to design the flag because he wanted to perpetuate in a legal and lasting way that dear battle flag under which so many of our people had so gloriously fought,” she told the daughters, whose organization spent much of the early 20th century rewriting Civil War history with Lost Cause myths and erecting Confederate monuments across the South.
+He told me that it was a simple matter for him to design the flag because he wanted to perpetuate in a legal and lasting way that dear battle flag under which so many of our people had so gloriously fought,” Fayssoux Scudder Corneil told the organization, which spent much of the early 20th century rewriting Civil War history with Lost Cause myths and erecting Confederate monuments across the South.

 But merely honoring Confederate veterans likely was not legislators’ primary goal in 1894; the same week lawmakers created the new flag design, they defeated a proposal that would have established a soldier’s home for aging, ailing and homeless Confederate veterans.